teddywing/redprine/README.md

 of the issue’s pull request.
 The format must match Redmine’s JSON parameter for the [issue update API endpoint][3].

+Pull request branches are assumed to start with a four-digit number followed by a hyphen (e.g. `1234-`), where the number is a Redmine issue ID.

 ## Install
 Requirements: